Scottish Graduate School of Social Science

 SGSSS RSE Mentoring Programme

-The Scottish Graduate School of Social Science (SGSSS) has partnered with the Royal Society of Edinburgh (RSE) on a mentoring programme that matches RSE Fellows to support ESRC-funded PhD researchers keen to enhance their research by exploring its interdisciplinary potential.
-Please note mentee applications will be open from 19 October – 11 November 2022.
+The Scottish Graduate School of Social Science (SGSSS) has partnered with the Royal Society of Edinburgh (RSE) on a mentoring programme that matches RSE Fellows to support ESRC-funded PhD researchers keen to explore the interdisciplinary potential of their research.
+The 2024/25 scheme will launch in Autumn 2024.

 Objectives